mne-tools/mne-lsl/doc/install.rst

       player = StreamPlayer('TestStream', dataset)
       player.start()

-  In terminal, navigate to the folder containing the dataset (``~/bsl_data/eeg_sample``):
+  In a terminal, navigate to the folder containing the dataset (``~/bsl_data/eeg_sample``):

   .. code-block:: console